A common sitting position for an introverted, shy, depressed character or perhaps one that is going through a breakdown

 - In a serious variant, we have King Neptune, who went into this after his wife, Queen Otohime, was assassinated, as he desperately attempts to hold back his murderous rage over it so as to avoid ruining everything she spent her life working toward.

 - CLANNAD: There is a scene where there was a bus crash and Kotomi has a break down, complete with her in a fetal position and muttering "I will be a good girl."

 - In chapter 62 of Hen Chizuru does it here.

 - In Puella Magi Madoka Magica, the titular character rests sits on her bed in this position after the deaths of Kyoko and Oktavia (Sayaka as a witch).

-- In Axis Powers Hetalia Russia of all people does this when his little sister Belarus tries to break down his door and demand that they get married.
+- Russia when his little sister Belarus tries to break down his door and demand that they get married.

-- And Germany does a more comedic version of this in episode 5 when Italy makes them both white flags to wave meaning they surrender.
+- Germany does a comedic version in episode 5 when Italy makes them both white flags to wave meaning they surrender.

 - Nakaba in Reimei No Arcana does this a lot.

 - Haruhi of Ouran High School Host Club is terrified of thunder and goes into this position whenever she hears it.
 And in a more comedic example Tamaki often does this when he goes into the Corner of Woe.